Analysis: As Facebook grows up, grand ambitions get reality check

 HOME TROUBLES

-Facebook shares are down about 12 percent this year, compared to a 16 percent rise in the Dow Jones Industrial Average and the Nasdaq Composite's 14 percent increase.
+Facebook shares are down about 12 percent this year, compared to a 16 percent rise in the Dow Jones Industrial Average .DJI and the Nasdaq Composite's .IXIC 14 percent increase.

 Part of the pressure, say analysts, has come from the disappointing performance of the Facebook Home mobile app.